sean-smith/scale-out-computing-on-aws/docs/tutorials/integration-ec2-job-parameters.md

 #### spot_price

 - Description: Enable support for SPOT instances
-- Allowed Value: any float value or `auto`
+- Allowed Values: any float value or `auto`
 - Examples:
     - `-l spot_price=auto`: Max price will be capped to the On-Demand price
     - `-l spot_price=1.4`: Max price you are willing to pay for this instance will be $1.4 an hour.